Let’s start with this…. Married Days Survived: 365 !

-A couple of our friends joked about us traveling together for so long.
+A couple of our friends joked about us travelling together for so long.
 How long would we last before we got pregnant?
 Before we killed each other?
-Whilst I’m sure there was some joke to that, there’s no lie that traveling alongside someone like this day-in-day-out, can just as easily break a relationship as it can strengthen it.
-Fortunately, ours has only strengthened and for that I am so grateful.
+Whilst I’m sure there was some joke to that, there’s no lie that travelling alongside someone like this day-in-day-out, can just as easily break a relationship as it can strengthen it.
+Fortunately, ours has only strengthened and for that, I am so grateful.
 Sure we have arguments.
 We fight over small insignificant things that are generally forgotten within minutes, I mean we would be robots if this didn’t happen!

 I’ve never spent this much time with anyone before and not a day goes by that we don’t say ‘I love you’, kiss each other goodnight, that we don’t laugh together or reminisce on all we’ve done.
 We’ve accumulated so many personal jokes over this year that we often find ourselves speaking another language, ‘our language’ and it doesn’t get old.